kpreisser/MouseClickSimulator/README.md

 ![simulatorscreenshot](https://cloud.githubusercontent.com/assets/15179430/10716090/24ac7f16-7b2d-11e5-88cc-52511b380df2.png)

+Note: This Simulator does not inject code into or otherwise manipulate the game.
+It only interacts with TTR by creating screenshots to analyze the window content (for the fishing action) and simulating mouse clicks/movements and pressing keys.

 ### WARNING
 Use this program at your own risk!
 Toontown Rewritten states in their Terms of Use that you should not use automation software, so you might risk a ban if you use this program.